samvera/hyrax/Valkyrie_README.md

 * `rake valkyrie_engine:install:migrations; rake db:migrate`
 * Improve Tika File Characterization to allow for either use of the default Tika or with a pass to an external service
 * Implement a characterization service that uses MediaInfo
+* Change the activefedora i18n key to valkyrie

 ## TODO: